onre/m122usbcon/README.md

 # udevadm trigger
 ```

+## TODO

+- general code cleanup
+- allow simultaneous USB output and serial monitoring with loopback detection
+- get rid of Arduino dependency
+- as a part of that, get rid of the C++ PS/2 library too

 ## License

 Contents of the `m122usbcon/PS2KeyAdvanced` directory are under LGPL and all the rest is MIT.
 See the LICENSE files in `m122usbcon/PS2KeyAdvanced` and this directory for more information.